shivanshdave/2020-432/classes/class25/stuff.md

 11. "[Calculating Observed Power is Like Believing in Fairy Tales](https://lesslikely.com/statistics/observed-power-magic/) at [LessLikely](https://lesslikely.com/)
     - "A discussion of events that transpired in 2018-19, where a group of surgical researchers decided to ignore much of the statistical literature and promote a highly misleading practice of calculating post-hoc power using the observed effect size."
     - Some related pieces at LessLikely include "[When Can We Say That Something Doesn't Work?](https://lesslikely.com/statistics/evidence-of-absence/)" and "[Misplaced Confidence in Observed Power](https://lesslikely.com/statistics/misplaced-power/)"
+12. Carl Howe from RStudio posted (2020-04-22) on "[Getting to the Right Question](https://blog.rstudio.com/2020/04/22/getting-to-the-right-question/)" - an always-critical part of data science work.
+13. I'd also encourage you to consider joining the [American Statistical Association](https://www.amstat.org/asa/membership/home.aspx).
+Student membership is very inexpensive.

 ## [Ten Simple Rules for Effective Statistical Practice](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004961)